 Her non traditional academic education includes degrees in sociology and religion from Florida State University.
 Graduate studies in urban and regional planning at FSU, and cultural sustainability at Goucher College in Baltimore MD.

-Susan’s 2018 Florida Herbal Conference classes will be announced shortly.
-Her 2017 classes were:
+Susan’s 2018 Florida Herbal Conference classes will include: